 - Mental health and employee wellness will be a big focus for business leaders, including those in talent acquisition.

 Burnout is real.
 To make matters worse, employee well-being was the area CEOs said their brands struggled with most amid the pandemic.
 In 2023, leaders must address it head on (if they haven’t already).

 This burnout has hit recruiters, talent acquisition specialists, and human resources pros especially hard over the last couple years.
 On top of trying to achieve lofty hiring objectives, those working in TA and HR have had to adjust to big changes like fully remote interviewing cycles and staying in sync with fellow team members.

-The question is: With the world inching back to normalcy, how can your business make sure all employees — including those in TA and HR — are keeping up with personal development and mental health?
+- The question is: With the world back to relative normalcy, how can you make sure all employees — including those in TA and HR — are keeping up with personal development and mental health?

 Lever Ascend keynote speakers Alison Hadden and Neil Pasricha relayed the importance of becoming a ‘better you’ and how self-improvement and -care can lead to professional growth and greater happiness on the job.

 Business leaders, including those running TA and HR, would be wise to heed their words of wisdom in the new year to help guide their staff through what is — and could remain — a disruptive and uncertain climate in 2023.

 Diversity, equity, and inclusion will also be a focal point in 2023 and beyond.
 Download our DEI report to see what measures companies are taking to improve their DEI initiatives.